 A condiment is a spice, sauce, pickle, preserve or other preparation that is added to food to impart a specific flavor, to enhance the flavor, or to complement a dish.
-Honey condiments are judged in two sub-classes: (a) non-spicy; and (b) spicy.
+An Exhibitor may submit one example of a honey beverage prepared by the Exhibitor in each of these subclasses.
 An Exhibitor may submit one example of a honey condiment prepared by the Exhibitor.
-An exhibit of in this class consists of one (1) re-sealable jar or bottle, containing not less than four ounces (4oz.), nor more than eight ounce (8oz).
+An exhibit in this class consists of one (1) properly sealed, properly filled, standard, clear, half-pint or pint canning jar with a metal, two-part lid and ring band closure.
+Entries that are not properly sealed will not be judged and will be disqualified.
 The recipe for the exhibit must include honey produced by the Exhibitor.
 All entries will be tasted.
-Judges evaluate entries on the following: appearance, uniformity, moistness, texture, aroma, flavor, influence of honey on the finished product, and originality.
+Judges evaluate entries on the following: cleanliness, proper fill, visual appeal, uniformity, moistness, texture, aroma, flavor, influence of honey on the finished product, and originality.
 A white index card with a description of the condiment and the recipe (including all ingredients & procedure) must accompany each exhibit.